 12. Terrence Jones – Qingdao Eagles

 Just like Tyler Hansbrough at UNC, Terrence Jones was a big man on campus with Kentucky earlier this decade, winning a title in 2012 with the Wildcats and then going 18th overall to Houston in that year’s draft.
 Once his NBA career with the Rockets got rolling during the 2013-14 campaign, Jones had his best season, scoring 12.1 points and adding 6.9 rebounds per game in 76 games (71 starts).
 The rest of his too short career was marred by injuries and illnesses.
 He played with New Orleans and briefly for Milwaukee last year, but after receiving no offers stateside, signed a one-year, $2 million pact with Qingdao.
 And in his debut for the Eagles, he went on a tear, finishing with 48 points and 20 rebounds.
 Jones made 18 of 28 shots from the floor, including 4 of 5 three-pointers, to go with four assists and three steals.
+However, he played just nine games in the CBA before being released by the Eagles due to a confrontation with a coach.
+Still, he averaged 22.3 points and 11.2 rebounds per game.

 11. MarShon Brooks – Jilin Northeast